vantage-sh/docs.vantage.sh/docs/report_notifications.md

 ## Set Up Microsoft Teams Integration {#ms-teams}

 Vantage also integrates with Microsoft Teams.
 You can adjust cost report notifications to be delivered to a specific public or private channel in Microsoft Teams.
-All Cost Report notifications are delivered at 11:30 AM EST (4:30 PM UTC).
 To complete the integration, ensure you have permission to add integrations to your team's Microsoft Teams account.

 1. Navigate to the [Report Notifications page](https://console.vantage.sh/report_notifications) in the console.
 2. Click **Setup Microsoft Teams Integration**.